hugoalh/scan-virus-ghaction/README.md

 A GitHub Action to scan virus (including malicious file and malware) in the GitHub Action workspace.

+### ⚠ Disclaimer

+This action does not provide any guarantee that carefully hidden objects will be scanned.
+Strong endpoint security, access, and code review policies and practices are the most effective way to ensure that malicious files and/or codes are not introduced.
+False positives maybe also will be happened.

-### 🛡 Anti Virus Software
+### 🛡 Tools

 - **[ClamAV](https://www.clamav.net):** Made by [Cisco](https://www.cisco.com), is an open source anti virus engine for detecting trojans, viruses, malwares, and other malicious threats.
   - [Unofficial Signatures List][clamav-unofficial-signatures-list]
 - **[YARA](http://virustotal.github.io/yara):** Made by [VirusTotal](https://www.virustotal.com), is a tool aimed at but not limited to help malware researchers to identify and classify malware samples.
   - [Rules List][yara-rules-list]

-### ⚠ Disclaimer

-This action does not provide any guarantee that carefully hidden objects will be scanned.
-Strong endpoint security, access, and code review policies and practices are the most effective way to ensure that malicious files and/or codes are not introduced.
-False positives maybe also will be happened.

 ### 🌟 Feature

 - 4\~96% faster than other GitHub Actions with the same purpose, especially when need to scan every Git commits.
+- Ability to ignore specify directories, files, and/or Git commits.
 - Ability to scan other things, not limited to only Git repository.
-- Files filter to scan specify directories and/or files or not.

 ## 📚 Documentation

-> **⚠ Important:** This documentation is v0.10.0 based; To view other tag's/version's documentation, please visit the [tags/versions list](https://github.com/hugoalh/scan-virus-ghaction/tags) and select the correct tag/version.
+> **⚠ Important:** This documentation is v0.10.0 based; To view other release's/tag's/version's documentation, please visit the [releases/tags/versions list](https://github.com/hugoalh/scan-virus-ghaction/tags) and select the correct release/tag/version.

 ### 🎯 Entrypoint / Target